Cysharp/MagicOnion/README.md

 ![image](https://user-images.githubusercontent.com/46207/50965825-7bae6000-1516-11e9-9501-dc91582f4d1b.png)

-> StreamingHub realtime service, broadcast data to many connected clients
+> StreamingHub real-time service, broadcast data to many connected clients

-MagicOnion is for Microservices(communicate between .NET Core Servers like Orleans, ServiceFabric, AMBROSIA), API Service(for WinForms/WPF like WCF, ASP.NET Core MVC), Native Client’s API(for Xamarin, Unity) and Realtime Server that replacement like Socket.io, SignalR, Photon, UNet, etc.
+MagicOnion is for Microservices(communicate between .NET Core Servers like Orleans, ServiceFabric, AMBROSIA), API Service(for WinForms/WPF like WCF, ASP.NET Core MVC), Native Client API(for Xamarin, Unity) and as replacement for Realtime Servers like Socket.io, SignalR, Photon, UNet and so on.

 ## Quick Start
 for .NET 4.6, 4.7 and .NET Standard 2.0(.NET Core) available in NuGet.
 Unity supports see [Unity client Supports](#unity-client-supports) section.
-HttpGateway + Swagger Intergarion supports see [Swagger](#swagger) section.
+For HttpGateway + Swagger integration support, see [Swagger](#swagger) section.

 ```
 Install-Package MagicOnion
 ```
-MagicOnion has two sides, `Service` for like web-api and `StreamingHub` for realtime communication.
-At first, see define `Service`.
+MagicOnion has two sides: `Service` for like web-api and `StreamingHub` for realtime communication.
+To get started, first define a `Service`.

 ```csharp
 using Grpc.Core;